 My artwork can be seen at:

 Colouratura Fine Art Gallery in Indian Brook, Cape Breton, NS

 Lola’s in Petit Etang, Cape Breton, NS

-Artist’s Studio & Gallery at Patriots Place, Foxboro, Massachusetts
+Artist’s Studio & Gallery at Patriots Place, Foxboro, MA

 The Stratton Parsonage, Stratton, VT

 I work primarily in pastel and also in oil and acrylic.
 I am a self-taught artist; my ability to ‘capture’ life on paper, feathers, birch bark and other canvases is a humbling gift.
 Nature provides me with not only my inspiration, but also its own canvas!
 My inspiration is drawn upon a lifetime of observation in the woods and natural areas of the world, where I have been fortunate enough to catch glimpses of the wildlife that find their way into my paintings.
 The balance and harmony of the natural world brings more ‘rhyme and reason’ to my world and evolves at my easel.
 The expression of these experiences and observations is a lifelong challenge; my artwork is an invitation into that world as well as a tribute to the domestic animals that travel with us.